evm100/UltraLights/UltraNodeV5/docs/mqtt.md

   named `mqtt_client_certificate` and `mqtt_client_key` in the provisioning POST body after the user authenticates with their UltraLights account.

+Provisioning services now mint certificates using the server-side UltraLights CA whenever a node claims its credentials.
+Each bundle contains a single-node key pair and X.509 certificate whose Common Name equals the opaque node ID so the Mosquitto broker can map the TLS identity straight to an ACL entry.
 The decoded blobs are stored in NVS and injected into `esp_mqtt_client_config_t.credentials.authentication.certificate` / `key` before the MQTT client starts.
 When `CONFIG_UL_MQTT_REQUIRE_CLIENT_CERT` is enabled the node refuses to connect until both blobs are present, preventing